majid-T/snippets/design-patterns/singleton/README.md

 # Singleton Pattern
-A singleton pattern is used when there is only needs to be a single isntance of class in form of object available during the life cycle of the application.
+A singleton pattern is used when there is only need for ONE single isntance of class in form of object available during the life cycle of the application.
+It can be <b>Lazy</b> which means it won't have an instance unless it was called once, or <b>Eager</b> which means it will have an isntance when the class loader loads the class instances.

  <div align="center" >
       <img